crystallabs/virtualtime/README.md

 And run `shards install` or just `shards`.

-## Overview of Functionality
+## Introduction

-As mentioned, VirtualTime is used for matching and generation of `Time`s.
+VirtualTime is a Time-related class for Crystal.
+It is used for matching and generation of compliant dates and times, primarily for calendar, scheduling, and reminding purposes.

+Crystal's `struct Time` has all its fields (year, month, day, hour, minute, second, nanosecond) set to a specific numeric value.
+Even if some of its fields aren't required in the constructor, internally they still get initialized to 0, 1, or other suitable value.

+As such, `Time` instances always represent specific dates and times ("materialized" dates and times in VirtualTime's terminology).

+On the other hand, `VirtualTime`s do not have to represent any specific points in time (although they can be defined precisely enough (or converted) so that they do).
+They are intended for conveniently matching broader sets of values and for finding/generating times that match certain constraints.

 ### 1. Matching Times

 You can express date and time constraints in the `VirtualTime` object and then match various `Time`s against it to determine which ones match.

 For example, let's create a VirtualTime that matches the last Saturday and Sunday of every month.
 This can be expressed using two constraints:

 - Day of month should be between -8 and -1 (the last 7 days of any month)
 - Day of week should be 6 or 7 (Saturday and Sunday)

+Then we can check if the current Time matches it:

 ```cr
 vt = VirtualTime.new